NBA Street

-NBA Street is a basketball video game developed by NuFX and EA Canada.
-It was released in 2001 by EA Sports BIG for the PlayStation 2 and in 2002 for the GameCube.
-It combines the talent and big names of the National Basketball Association with the attitude and atmosphere of streetball.
-NBA Street is the first game in the NBA Street series and was followed by NBA Street Vol. 2, NBA Street V3, and NBA Street Homecourt.
+NBA Street is a basketball video game developed by NuFX and EA Canada and published by Electronic Arts under the EA Sports BIG label.
+It was released for the PlayStation 2 on June 19, 2001, and on February 5, 2002, for the GameCube.
+The game combines the talent and big names of the NBA with the attitude and atmosphere of streetball.

+NBA Street is the first installment in the NBA Street series, and was followed by NBA Street Vol. 2, NBA Street V3, and NBA Street Homecourt.

 Gameplay

 NBA Street is based on three-on-three street basketball.
 Aside from the basic structure of basketball, players try to collect trick points, which are scored through the use of almost every basketball game maneuver such as doing fancy dribble moves, faking out defenders, shot blocking, diving for the ball, and dunking.
 If a team fills their trick meter, they get to perform a Gamebreaker, which is a special shot that not only adds to their score, but it subtracts an amount from their opponents' score.

 The single player mode "City Circuit" involves making a user-created player, touring famous American locations and picking up teammates from NBA rosters along the way.

 The game has "arcade" style gameplay, similar to the NBA Jam series.
-Games are scored not by traditional standards, as two-point field goals are worth one point, while made shots behind the 3-point line are worth two.
-Instead of a time limit, the first team to score 21 points are deemed the winner.
+Games use common streetball scoring, with two-point field goals worth one point and shots made from behind the 3-point line earning two.
+Instead of a time limit, the first team to score 21 points is deemed the winner.
 However, the winner must win by 2.

 Cast and characters

 Twenty-nine NBA teams are playable, with rosters from around 2000 and 2001.
 However, only 5 players are available from each team.
-Michael Jordan, who announced his comeback from his second retirement with the Washington Wizards a few months after the PlayStation 2 release, is available on both the Gamecube and PlayStation 2 versions.
-He was however removed as the "Final Challenge" in the Gamecube version as he now played for the Washington Wizards in the game.
+Michael Jordan, who announced his comeback from his second retirement with the Washington Wizards a few months after the PlayStation 2 release, is available on both the GameCube and PlayStation 2 versions.
+He was however removed as the "Final Challenge" in the GameCube version as he now played for the Washington Wizards in the game.
 Instead, the City Circuit ended once a player beat the Street Legend "Stretch".

 The game introduced several recurring characters called Street Legends, fictional basketball players who served as the series' bosses, each masterful in a particular aspect of basketball and representing a specific area of the United States.
 Their personalities and appearances were loosely inspired by real players, such as Stretch, the "cover athlete" who resembles Julius Erving in looks and abilities.

+Development

+With the game being based on a street ball style of basketball, EA invited Vancouver-based streetball group The Notic to do motion capture.
+The most notable member of the group was Joel Haywood, nicknamed "the King Handles".